Crafts In India

 Miniature Paintings are examples of superb and skilled talent exhibited by the Indian artists by doing exemplary painting work on palm leaf.
 Considering the small size of the palm leaves, the images drawn were comparatively small in size and colored as well.
 The intricate and detailed work involved in developing a miniature painting is worth great appreciation and value.

-Miniature Paintings gained prominence in the 11th and 12th century when people starting developing manuscripts to store valuable knowledge using palm leaves.
+starting developing manuscripts to store valuable knowledge using palm leaves.
 This art got great boost by the Mughals who ruled over India over that period.

 Some of the great miniature paintings gain inspiration from Ramayana, Mahabharata, Bhagvata Purana, Rasikpriya, Rasamanjiri as well as ragas of Indian classical music etc. At the same time you will be the able to find Miniature paintings in the manuscripts of Jains, Buddhist, Rajput, and Mughal theories and texts.